Tristan-Eye9/PG-takehome/README.md

     - Chose a Minimal API in .NET 10 to keep the implementation lightweight and aligned with modern best practices.
     This approach minimized boilerplate and made the service easy to configure and run.
     - Due to Alpha Vantage’s free tier limitations, only ~100 intraday points are available at 15‑minute intervals.
-    The grouping and averaging logic was designed, through testing, to scale seamlessly to a full month if premium access were available.
+    The grouping and averaging logic was designed to scale seamlessly to a full month if premium access were available.
+It was further tested through my
     - The HTTPS redirection warning appears in development when no certificate is configured.
 Since the API functions correctly over HTTP, this does not affect submission or functionality.
     - Used the default .NET `.gitignore` template to ensure build artifacts (`bin/`, `obj/`) and environment files (`.env`) are excluded, while keeping all necessary source and configuration files in the repository.
-    - Output is formatted JSON that matches the specification exactly (`day`, `lowAverage`, `highAverage`, `volume`).
-When faced with trade‑offs, I prioritized adherence to the design requirements.
+    - When faced with trade‑offs, I prioritized adherence to the design requirements.

     ## Test Branch